Valley farmer struggling to find workers amid immigration crack down

 "It's hot, and it's cold, it's wet, it's muddy, it's humid, there's bugs," Erickson said.

-For the last six years, he's been paying $15.78 an hour to foreign seasonal workers from Mexico using the H-2A program.
+Erickson has been paying $15.79 an hour to foreign seasonal workers from Mexico using the H-2A program in 2025.
+He also pays for seasonal worker's housing, food and transportation fees, making the actual hourly rate around $22 per hour.

 "These are jobs, tough, demanding jobs.
 They're backbreaking work and having people to go work these jobs is very difficult," immigration attorney Carlos Garcia said.